 You’re telling the government, “Here’s a summary of my account in good standing.
 And here are all of my contributions, loans, rollovers, and assets I hold.”

-Filing the form doesn’t take much time, and there are no restrictions that say accounts with assets under $250,000 can’t file one.
+Filing the form doesn’t take much time, and there are no restrictions that state that accounts with assets under $250,000 in value can’t file one.